-That's all for this week's round-up – don't forget to check unquote.com for more in-depth analysis.
+That's all for this week's round-up – don't forget to check unquote.com for more in-depth news and analysis.

 You can follow unquote" on Twitter via @unquotenews for all the latest private equity and venture capital updates and, of course, on unquote.com.